Gilleland Creek: Implementing a Plan to Protect Recreational Uses

 Overview and Goal

-Water quality testing found that bacteria concentrations are elevated in Gilleland Creek, located in northeastern Travis county.
-High bacteria concentrations might pose a risk to people who swim or wade in the creek.
-Swimming and wading are called “contact recreation” in the state’s standards for water quality; the term refers to all recreation in which people are likely to swallow natural waters.
+Water quality testing found that bacteria concentrations are elevated in Gilleland Creek, located in northeastern Travis County.
+High bacteria concentrations might pose a risk to people who swim or wade in the creek, activities referred to as “contact recreation” in the state’s water quality standards.

 The goal of this project is to reduce bacteria concentrations to within acceptable risk levels for contact recreation.